 Things to Look Out For Before Buying a Duvet

-Let’s get ready to be comfy and cozy this season.
+Let’s get ready to be comfy this season.
 But wait!
-First you to need to figure out the things that’ll help you get the most out of your investment.
+First, you must determine what will help you maximize your investment.

 Material

 Do you suffer from allergies?
 Is your skin sensitive to polyester?
 Can you clean this duvet easily?
-Well, these are the kinds of questions you would have to ask yourself before you run off to the check out counter!
+You must ask yourself these questions before you run off to the checkout counter!
+The material of the duvet plays an important role.
+You should go for a hypoallergenic, soft-on-your-skin duvet that is easy to clean.

 Natural materials, however, are more likely to maintain breathability and fit your body shape.
-These include duck down and goose or feather, cotton, or even silk fillers.
-You may want to choose a polyester shell and filler that is easy to clean — to get rid of dust or dust mites — and avoids potent chemicals.
+These include duck down, goose, feather, cotton, or silk fillers.
+You may choose a polyester shell and filler that is easy to clean — to get rid of dust or dust mites — and avoid potent chemicals.
 Merino wool is also known to help allergy sufferers and balance humidity.

 Size

-Just as your bedsheets and pillows and comforters come in many convenient sizes, your duvet also has plenty of sizes to choose from:
+Just as your bed sheets, pillows, and comforters come in many convenient sizes, your duvet also has plenty of sizes to choose from:

 • Twin